ZhangRaymond/Neural-NILM/README.md

 # Neural-NILM
-An Non-Intrusive Load Disaggregation method based on Neural Network.
+An Non-Intrusive Load Monitoring (NILM) method (also called Non-Intrusive Load Disaggregation) based on Neural Network.
 A sequence-to-sequence model and a sequence-to-point model are proposed.
 The project is based on Keras and the tensorflow version is on the way.

 ## Files
 ```